tfabris/TomServo/README.md

 You may use any slicer to process the files.
 Instructions here are for Chitubox Basic v1.9.4.
 If you are using another slicer, find the equivalent features.

-Create a new project in the slicer and then:
+Create a new project in your slicer and then:

-  - Import one of the STL files.
+  - Import one of the color group STL files that you exported.
+  - Ensure the parts fit on the print bed and are centered.
+  - Keep the parts in their arranged positions when slicing. **Do not tilt the parts.** The parts were already in their correct printing positions in the original blender file.
+  - In the slicer, save the project file, in the slicer's file format.
+  - Delete the STL file you just imported.
+Reasons: The STL files can be very large (Red/Silver in particular), you don't need the STL file any more since you have the slicer project file, and you can regenerate STLs from the .blend file whenever you want.
+Most importantly, on MacOS, large STL files on the hard disk cause a bug in the operating system, detailed above.
-  - Switch to the support editing screen.
+  - Switch to the support editing screen in your slicer.
     - Select the "Light" version of the supports.
-    - Select the "Raft" button to edit the raft parameters.
+    - Edit the "Raft" or "Base" parameters by selecting the appropriate screen in the support editor.
-      - "Raft Shape" = Skate
-      - "Raft Area Ratio(%)" = 120
+    - Increase the size of the Rafts or Bases.
+Some slicers will give this as a percentage value, others will have you enter a specific size.
+Make them larger than the default.
-        - Enlarging the raft area ensures that the rafts are a bit larger, to make the rafts of each color group run together so that the parts all sit together on one large raft.
-This makes handling and painting easier.
-Adjust this number as needed.
+    - This is to make each color group's rafts run together, so that the parts all sit together on one large raft.
+This makes them easier to handle and makes it possible to spray paint each color group as a single unit.
+Adjust this number as needed so that the rafts are big enough to overlap each other, but not so big that they exceed the print bed size.
-    - Press "+All" to add rafts and supports, adjust the raft area ratio if needed, and press "+All" again if you changed the raft size.
+    - Press the appropriate button in your slicer to auto-add to add rafts and supports ("+All" in Chitubox), adjust the raft size again if needed, and press the button again if you changed the raft size.
-    - Edit the supports (Chitubox requires that you rotate the view, to view the model from the bottom, to edit the supports).
-    - Goals when editing supports:
+    - Edit the supports (You may need to rotate the view, to view the model from the bottom, to edit the supports).
+Goals when editing supports:
-      - Make sure that, where possible, the supports attach only to places which are less visible.
+      - Where possible, attach supports only to places which are less visible in the final model.
 Delete supports which will mar the finish of the visible portions of the model, but only if you can safely delete them without causing a printing problem.
-        - To remove a support in Chitubox, click the "Delete Support" button (it's one of the four icons at the bottom of the support editor panel), HOLD DOWN the D key, and click on each support you want to delete.
       - Make sure there is enough gap space between the supports to drain out excess resin/paint/clearcoat.
       - Also make sure that the smallest parts have enough supports.
 Even the tiniest pieces should have at least 4-6 supports, so that the part remains stable while printing.
 In particular, the two sets of engine pipes in the Silver group are very small, causing the slicer to add too few supports to these objects.
 With too few supports, the objects tend to disconnect from the supports during printing, causing the resulting parts to be curled.
-Fix this by adding additional supports.
+Fix this by adding additional supports to tiny parts.
       - Rein in any supports which are on the outer fine edges of things which don't actually need the supports to be so far out on the edge.
 For example, Chitubox automatically adds many supports to the edges of the trains, causing a bunch of little support dots on the edges of the trains which become extremely visible when assembled.
-So rein those supports in, so that they don't make little dots on the edges, or else you'll need to be sanding those dots off yourself.
-Obviously don't move them so far that you ruin the print, just move them inward a tiny bit.
+Rein those supports in, so that they don't make little dots on the edges, or else you'll need to be sanding those dots off yourself.
+Obviously don't move them so far that you ruin the print, just move them inward a tiny bit, just barely inside the edge.
-      - Add extra supports to the shoulder pieces so that you can safely leave them on the supports while you connect the springs onto the shoulders.
   - For the clear parts (the head domes):
     - They are deliberately oriented so that the small ends of each bowl are close to the raft.
 The large ends of each bowl are free-floating in the air.
 This is done to print the larger circle edges clean (no supports) where the two halves of the dome meet each other, and to make it easy to do any post-print treatment if needed.
     - Make sure that the only supports for the clear domes are the ones on the bottom-most edges, the inner smaller circles.
 Delete any supports which touch the smooth sections of the domes.
     - Change the height of the supports so that the printed domes are raised higher above the rafts than the default.
 This is to help resin and clearcoat being able to drain out the small holes beneath the domes during the finishing process.
-  - When done editing supports, switch back to the object editing screen.
-  - Save the slicer project file with the same name as the thing you imported.
+  - When done editing supports, save the slicer project file with the same name as the thing you imported.
-  - Press "Slice" and wait for it to process.
+  - Go into your slicer's final slicing screen.
-     - Chitubox will prompt you for your exposure time settings.
-Change these as needed based on your printer and resin.
-(Other slicers will have different methods for editing the exposure times.)
+     - Chitubox will prompt you for your exposure time settings at this point.
+Other slicers may have different methods for editing the exposure settings.
+Change the settings as needed, based on your printer and resin.
-       - I personally set "Exposure time(s)" to 4 and "Bottom Exposure time(s)" to 20, but your printer and resin may differ.
-I also had to double my exposure time for the clear resin.
+       - I personally set my exposure time to 4 and my bottom-layer exposure time to 20, but your printer and resin may differ.
+I also had needed to double my exposure time for printing clear resin.
-  - Press "Save" in the slicing screen, it creates a ".pm3" file for the printer which you put on your USB stick and take to the printer.
+  - Press the final save or commit button in your slicer to generate the ".pm3" file for the printer.
-  - Delete the STL file of the color group you just sliced.
-Reasons: The files can be very large (Red/Silver in particular), you don't need the STL files any more, and you can regenerate STLs from the .blend file whenever you want.
-Also, most importantly, on MacOS, large STL files cause a bug in the operating system which cause the background process SceneKitQLThumbnailExtension to consume all of the computer's CPU cycles, slow down all your programs, and make the computer run hot.
+  - Repeat the process of exporting and slicing, for each color group of parts.

 Printing: